flab-yehyafarhat/Reading-Group/miscellaneous ML/README.md

 make meaningful side-by-side comparisons between loss functions.
 Then, using a variety of visualizations, we explore how network architecture affects the loss landscape, and how training parameters affect the shape of minimizers.

+# On progressive sharpening, flat minima and generalisation
+We present a new approach to understanding the relationship between loss curvature and generalisation in deep learning.
+Specifically, we use existing empirical analyses of the spectrum of deep network loss Hessians to ground an ansatz tying together the loss Hessian and the input-output Jacobian of a deep neural network.
+We then prove a series of theoretical results which quantify the degree to which the input-output Jacobian of a model approximates its Lipschitz norm over a data distribution, and deduce a novel generalisation bound in terms of the empirical Jacobian.
+We use our ansatz, together with our theoretical results, to give a new account of the recently observed progressive sharpening phenomenon, as well as the generalisation properties of flat minima.
+Experimental evidence is provided to validate our claims.